-Material from cultures of filamentous fungi should be removed using a stiff inoculating wire not the loop used for manipulations with bacteria or yeasts.
+Material from cultures of filamentous fungi should be removed using a stiff inoculating wire, not the loop used for manipulations with bacteria or yeasts.

 - Flame the wire by holding it upright in the hottest part of the Bunsen flame, just above the blue cone, until the whole length of the wire glows red hot.

-- You must ensure that the inoculating wire has cooled before placing it in a fungal culture – it should have cooled sufficiently after approximately ten seconds.
+You must ensure that the inoculating wire has cooled before placing it in a fungal culture – it should have cooled sufficiently after approximately ten seconds.

-- Remove a small amount of the culture.
-For fungal cultures, it is often useful to take a little of the agar medium together with the fungus.
+It is often useful to take a little of the agar medium together with the fungus.
 In any case, the material should be disturbed as little as possible when being transferred to the slide.

 - Flame the neck of the tube once more and replace the cap.

-- Immerse the fungal material in the drop of seventy percent alcohol.
-This drives out the air trapped between the hyphae.
+- Immerse the fungal material in the drop of 70% alcohol.

 - Tease out the material very gently with mounted needles*.